yingweiwo

 Additional Infomation

-Scopolamine is a muscarinic acetylcholine receptor antagonist that crosses the blood-brain barrier.
-It is commonly used in preclinical studies to induce memory impairment, mimicking the cholinergic dysfunction observed in Alzheimer's disease.
-Its ability to antagonize 5-HT3 receptors suggests potential interactions with serotonergic systems, which may contribute to its pharmacological effects
+Scopolamine is a muscarinic acetylcholine receptor antagonist capable of crossing the blood-brain barrier.
+It is frequently used in preclinical studies to induce memory impairment, mimicking the cholinergic dysfunction observed in Alzheimer's disease.
+Its ability to antagonize 5-HT3 receptors suggests a possible interaction with the serotonergic system, which may contribute to its pharmacological effects.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.